 The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have recently been reinforced (2014).
+The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been recently been reinforced (2014).
 At Attleborough Junior School these values are reinforced regularly in the following ways:

 Each year the children contribute to the drawing up of their class charter and the rights associated with these.